Wallen dropped as ‘SNL’ performer after breaking COVID rules

 Wallen said he has not tested positive for the coronavirus.

-“SNL” officials and a representative for Wallen have not immediately responded for a comment.
+A representative for Wallen did not immediately respond to a request for comment.
+“SNL” officials did not have a comment.

 The show has not announced a replacement for Wallen.